Easy Peasy Oreo Truffles

 - Vanilla Extract

-- 2. Put the Cream Cheese in a large bowl and add a splash of Vanilla Extract and mix through.
+- STEP 22.
+Put the Cream Cheese in a large bowl and add a splash of Vanilla Extract and mix through.
 The reason I add the Vanilla Extract it Cream Cheese is often very cheesy, the vanilla sweetens it!

 - STEP 3Add the bashed Oreo's to the Cream Cheese & Vanilla mix and mix it thoroughly.
 The more Oreo that goes in the harder it becomes to mix but ensure you add pretty much all of it.
 You may not be able to use all the Oreo's as they have an inconsistent filling and may make a thicker mixture.
 (If you have Oreo's left over, it's perfect for topping the Truffles once they've been coated in chocolate).

 - STEP 4Take approximately a tsp of the Oreo mixture and roll it in your hands to make a small ball.
 The truffles can be made bigger, but they are very thick and sweet so smaller ones are usually more enjoyable.
 Continue to roll them into balls and put them onto a sheet of baking parchment.

 - STEP 5The Oreo's ideally need at least at hour to cool, this allows them to become slightly harder and less sticky.
 Making them easier to dip in the chocolate.
 Although if longer than an hour suits it will not make a difference, I often leave them over night.

 - STEP 6Just before taking the Truffles out start to melt your Chocolate, it's best suited if you use a larger bowl so it is easier to manoeuvre the Truffles.